You can bring about change.

 Manage your health

-The Data4Life app is your destination for digital health.
+The Data4Life account is your destination for digital health.
 Our digital solutions make it easy for you to keep track of your health, stay organized, and get help when making important decisions.

-The symptom tracker in the Data4Life app is an effective and organized way to routinely document your health.
-Simply answer a few quick questions in the app to keep track of potential longterm symptoms during the coronavirus pandemic.
+The Data4Life symptom tracker is an effective and organized way to routinely document your health.
+Simply answer a few quick questions in your account to keep track of potential longterm symptoms during the coronavirus pandemic.

 Since the beginning of the pandemic, we have developed digital solutions to better understand and contain the coronavirus.
 These include projects such as screening services at airports and schools, and the CovApp for handling suspected infections.